Description

 - Turn dough out onto a floured surface and roll out into a 1/2 inch rectangle.
 Fold the dough into thirds (left side over and right side over the top).
 Then roll out the dough again and repeat 3 more times.

-- Place the biscuits in a large skillet, brush with egg wash and bake for 15 minutes, or until cooked through.
+- Place the biscuits on a parchment-lined baking tray, brush with egg wash and bake for 15 minutes, or until cooked through and golden brown.